Al-Haq: Human rights accusations

 Al-Haq's 2012 report into Operation Pillar of Defense stated that the Gaza strip was subjected to "indiscriminate and disproportionate Israeli attacks".
 The report found that 173 Palestinians were killed including 113 civilians, of whom 38 were children and at least 1,221 injuries, of which 445 are to children.

 Al-Haq's 2009 report on its findings in relation to the 2008/09 Gaza War stated that the Israeli offensive had led to 1,409 Palestinian deaths including 1,172 civilians, of which 342 were children; and over 5,000 wounded.
-According to the report "Excessive civilian casualties were compounded by the unprecedented destruction of civilian infrastructure across the Gaza Strip including hospitals, schools, mosques, civilian homes, police stations and United Nations compounds.
+According to the report, "[e]xcessive civilian casualties were compounded by the unprecedented destruction of civilian infrastructure across the Gaza Strip including hospitals, schools, mosques, civilian homes, police stations and United Nations compounds.

 In July 2008, Al-Haq said that more than 1,000 people had been detained by Fatah and more than 1,000 by Hamas within the previous year and that 20%-30% had been tortured.

 In June 2005, Al-Haq condemned the execution of four convicts in Gaza by the PA.
 Al-Haq said that four were killed without notice: "[t]hree were hanged and one was shot".
 It mentioned that dozens of Palestinians await execution, particularly those sentenced by the State Security Court and "may not have been granted a fair trial".

 In 1996, Al-Haq charged Palestinian police tortured to death Mahmoud al-Jamil—a member of the Fatah Hawks organisation who was imprisoned in Nablus jail in the West Bank.

 Al-Haq's position on PLO assassinations of collaborators has been the topic of discussion.
 Al-Haq claimed that, because the authorities were responsible for keeping order, the killings were not human rights violations and were at worst common crimes.
-Al-Haq said that the "network of informers" and “agents of the state" were executed by an aroused citizenry, acting spontaneously.
+Al-Haq said that the "network of informers" and "agents of the state" were executed by an aroused citizenry, acting spontaneously.
 The Jerusalem Post, commenting on Al-Haq's position on the PLO killings, noted that the "mutilation-murders of young boys and girls, housewives, pregnant women and old men...did not fit the pacific image the PLO was trying to project".
 The Post also noted that although Al-Haq did not condone the killings in its human-rights report, it did not condemn them either.

 Yasser Arafat would later clarify the PLO involvement, telling an Egyptian newspaper that he dealt with each file of the executed, if not before the killing then definitely after.
 PLO spokesman Bassam Abu Sharif said that the procedure is that the suspect is warned three times to change his or her ways before taken to trial and given a chance to repent.
 Shariff reported that only after this would the accused be executed.